2018 Fireworks Information

 July 5th…………………………………Between 9 AM & 11:00 PM

-Sky lanterns prohibited at Lake Cavanaugh, Legal Fireworks definition RCW 70.77.136
+Sky lanterns are strictly prohibited at Lake Cavanaugh, Legal Fireworks definition RCW 70.77.136

 Vacation Rental Property Owners – Please share this information with any renters, guests or family members.